gbschroeder/ict4d-playbook/toolkits/starting-an-ict4d-committee.md

 ### 2. IT support for Volunteers

-Computer training, virus protection, VRF support, etc.
+Computer training, virus protection, VRF support, etc. This can also include knowledge sharing between post staff and Volunteers.
+Really folded into all of these points is an appeal to preserving knowledge, sharing best practices among Volunteers, and essentially not recreating the wheel.

 ### 3. Communications for Volunteers